LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_xiaomi.md

 ## Unlocking the bootloader

 {% include alerts/note.html content="The steps below only need to be run once per device." %}
 {% include alerts/warning.html content="Unlocking the bootloader will erase all data on your device!
-Before proceeding, ensure the data you would like to retain is backed up to your PC and/or your Google account, or equivalent." %}
+Before proceeding, ensure the data you would like to retain is backed up to your PC and/or your Google account, or equivalent.
+Please note that OEM backup solutions like Samsung and Motorola backup may not be accessible from LineageOS once installed." %}
 {% include alerts/tip.html content="It is highly recommended to have the latest official MIUI dev package installed on the device, before proceeding with unlock." %}
 {% include alerts/note.html content="The following instructions **require** a machine running Windows 7 or newer." %}